funcx-faas/helm-chart/README.md

 in their respective logs, along with the forwarder log.
 Check the endpoint's logs for its ID.

-### Database Setup
-Until we migrate the webservice to use an ORM, we need to set the database schema up using a SQL script.
-This is accomplished by an init-container that is run prior to starting up the web service container.
-This setup image checks to see if the tables are there.
-If not, it runs the setup script.

 ### Forwarder Debugging

 > :warning: *Only for debugging*: You can set the forwarder curve server key manually by creating